Get Resources!

 Check out the most recent Midwest Ag Climate Outlook from the USDA Midwest Climate Hub.

-An Extension resource on energy utilization, energy conservation and renewable energy; including analysis of different technologies, advantages and decision tools, Specific energy efficiency resources for dairy farms, grain drying, irrigation, crop storage, aquaculture, greenhouses, maple syrup production, and lighting.
+An Extension resource on energy utilization, conservation and renewable energy.
+Explore analysis of different technologies, and decision tools for dairy farms, grain drying, irrigation, crop storage, aquaculture, greenhouses, maple syrup production.

 Dealing With Dairy Heat Stress

-Hot weather brings problems for dairy producers.
-This Extension website offers research-based resources to help dairy producers adapt to warming temperatures.
+This Extension website offers research-based resources to help dairy producers adapt to Wisconsin’s warming temperatures.
 Besides the economic burden, heat stress affects animal welfare.

 Wisconsin Ag Climate Outlook

-A weekly report to provide ag advisors, conservation staff, and farmers with relevant up-to-date Wisconsin climate information and link it to impacts on Wisconsin agriculture and make well-informed decisions based on the current and forecasted conditions in their area.
+Weekly reports providing ag advisors, conservation staff, and farmers with up-to-date Wisconsin climate information to make informed decisions based on the current and forecasted conditions in their area.

-Reductions in methane emissions from livestock could have immediate climate benefits and could be a large component of reducing greenhouse gas emissions from agriculture.
+Livestock methane reductions could have immediate climate benefits in helping reduce greenhouse gas emissions from agriculture.
 Investigate how farmers can help reduce methane emissions.

 Climate and Health